kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 `./gcbmgr tail`
    * To observe the output log for the build (same as on Google Cloud Console).
    * Scan output for failures and warnings.
-   * Successful build information is displayed for your next steps, including a build version identifier for the staged build, for example `v1.12.0-alpha.0.2622+7ac32a4f7a7ecf`.
+   * Successful build information is displayed for your next steps, including a build version identifier for the staged build, like `vX.Y.0-alpha.0.N+commit-hash`.
 This string is passed on to the release scripting, which is nicely displayed for you to copy and paste.

 For more information on the usage of `./gcbmgr` run `./gcbmgr --help` or inspect the [`gcbmgr` script](https://github.com/kubernetes/release/blob/master/gcbmgr).

 ### Alpha Releases

 After staging comes the actual releasing, but this may be intentionally delayed.
 For example, the branch manager may stage a build from the head of the release branch late in the release cycle, doing so in the morning so that it is fully build and would be releasable in the afternoon (pending CI tests will results from the head of the branch).
 If the results are good and the release team gives the go ahead, you can initiate the publishing portion of the release process.
 If staging the build only happened after the receipt of clean CI tests results, this will delay completing the entire release process for a release version (alpha,beta,rc,...).
 This of course presumes reproducible builds and that CI builds and tests are meaningful relative to the release builds.
 There is always a risk that these diverge, and this needs managed broadly by the project and the release team.

 Use the `--buildversion=` as specified in the output when `gcbmgr` is done with the stage command.

-`./gcbmgr release master --buildversion=v1.12.0-alpha.0.N+commit-hash`
+`./gcbmgr release master --buildversion=v1.16.0-alpha.0.N+commit-hash`
    * This copies the staged build to public GCP buckets at well-known urls for the truncated release version string.
-The unique build staging identifier will subsequently be just “v1.12.0-alpha.1”, even though the staged build had an “alpha.0” in its name
+The unique build staging identifier will subsequently be just “v1.16.0-alpha.1”, even though the staged build had an “alpha.0” in its name
    * This can be confusing.
-The v1.12.0-alpha.0 tag was created automatically in the past when the v1.11 branch was forked, but it wasn’t actually build.
+The v1.16.0-alpha.0 tag was created automatically in the past when the v1.15 branch was forked, but it wasn’t actually build.

 Note:
 > Any `./gcbmgr` command without the `--nomock` flag is a dry run.
 It is highly encouraged to dry run first before letting `gcbmgr` take any actual impact on the release process.
 All this mock building/releasing can help you verify that you have a working setup!

 For example, to execute an actual run:

-`./gcbmgr release master --buildversion=v1.12.0-alpha.0.N+commit-hash --nomock`
+`./gcbmgr release master --buildversion=v1.16.0-alpha.0.N+commit-hash --nomock`

 Note:
 > This run may fail.
 Mock builds can only be mock released.
 A nomock release requires a nomock build to be staged.